 CROSBY Meangraf Diving

 These are the three Yema export watches I have in my collection so far.
 As you can see, it is hard to spot the difference between these watches and the Yema originals apart from the brandname.
-UNION Ancre was Dutch (Amsterdam), EISENHARDT came from Germany and CROSBY was an American New York based brand.
+UNION Ancre was Dutch (Amsterdam), EISENHARDT came from Austria and CROSBY was an American New York based brand.

 LeJour, Tradition, Cardinal, Renis, Le Chasseur, Amaryllis, Wesley's, Birks